Fight in Ohio GOP Senate debate leads to demand for apology

 Even before the Republicans’ event, the Ohio Democratic Party had predicted it would be “the first of what will be a brutal debate season.”
 The Democrats dubbed the GOP race a “cavalcade of clowns.”

-The first Democratic debate, involving U.S. Rep. Tim Ryan, former consumer protection attorney Morgan Harper and community activist Traci Johnson, is slated for Monday.
+The first Democratic debate, involving U.S. Rep. Tim Ryan, former consumer protection attorney Morgan Harper and community activist Traci Johnson, is slated for March 23.
+Republican candidates in the race meet again Monday.

 Associated Press reporter Jill Colvin contributed to this report from New York.